Shinyhunter2109/Discord-Moveset-Bot/README.md

 - Python Version 3.11 is tested and not supported with the Program.
 Please refer to older versions till we have Support for the latest Version.

-- Latest Version 3.12 has not been tested with the Program so atm no Support given means Try it out at your own risk !
+- Latest Versions 3.12 & 3.13 (Pre release) have not been tested with the Program so atm no Support given means Try it out at your own risk !

 ## Supported Versions